tmenguy/ha-solcast-solar/README.md

 Utilise the Home Assistant `Developer tools` to examine exposed attributes, as their naming is mostly deployment specific.
 Refer to examples elsewhere in this readme to gain an insight as to how they may be used.

+There is also a collection of Jinja2 templates provided at https://github.com/BJReplay/ha-solcast-solar/blob/main/TEMPLATES.md containing basic, intermediate and advanced templating examples.

 ### Sensors

 All sensor names are preceded by the integration name `Solcast PV Forecast`.